App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

-Whether another driver bumped your car door in a parking lot, or you accidentally nicked the side of your car, fixing a dent can be expensive.The cost of a dent repair on a car door can range from less than a hundred dollars to thousands of dollars, depending on the damage.
+Whether another driver bumped your car door in a parking lot, or you accidentally nicked the side of your car, fixing a dent can be expensive.The average cost of a dent repair on a car door ranges from $50 to $500+, depending on the damage.
 This guide will walk you through the process of car dent repair and your best options for covering the cost.

 Average Cost of Dent Repair on a Car Door

 The average cost of dent repair on a car door depends on the severity and size of the dent.
 A small dent can cost about $50 to $125 to fix, while damage that requires a full door replacement can go as high as $2,500.
-You’ll want to get estimates from a few different body shops.Once you choose a body shop and have a solid cost estimate, the best way to cover dent repair will depend on whether you decide to file a claim with your car insurance or pay for the costs out of pocket.
+You’ll want to get estimates from a few different body shops.Once you choose a body shop and have a solid cost estimate, the best way to cover car dent repair will depend on whether you decide to file a claim with your car insurance or pay for the costs out of pocket.
+Recommended: What Are the Most Expensive Car Repairs?

 Does Car Insurance Cover the Cost of Dent Repair on a Car Door?

 Your insurance may cover minor damage like a dent in a car door.
 However, it might not be worth it to file a claim in this instance since the price of most dent repair jobs is fairly low.
-It depends how much your car insurance deductible is.
 Compare the cost estimate for the dent repair to the amount of your deductible.
 If the cost of the repair is lower than your deductible, there’s no point in filing a claim.

 Pros of Using Insurance to Cover Repairing a Car Door Dent